 Historically, Shortlands was known as Clay or Cley Hill.
 There was a house of that name which, in the early 19th century was renamed Shortlands House – and is now Bishop Challoner school.
+A history of the house and estate from the 14th to the 21st century has been written by local historical researcher K M Baldwin and is available on the Friends of Beckenham Place Park website.
+See link below.

 It became known as Shortlands in around 1800.
 The name is a medieval term that refers to the layout of fields alongside a river, where the fields would have been on the valley sides.
 In some valleys, fields run parallel to the river, making them long and thin – long lands.
 Here, by the Ravensbourne, they ran at right angles to the river up the slopes either side making them shorter and wider.